Mask and Eye-Face Protection Selection

 1. Identify expected exposure route before care: droplet, airborne, or splash/body-fluid hazard.

-2. Select surgical mask for droplet situations and appropriate immunocompromised-care masking needs per policy.
+2. Select surgical mask for droplet situations, close-range care of coughing patients, and appropriate immunocompromised-care masking needs per policy.

 3. Select N95 respirator when airborne-particle protection is required.